purescript/survey/SKETCH.md

 > A lot of discussion is going into bundling, and we need to have a
 > good sense of how this is happening in the wild.

-### What community-maintained or otherwise-popular PureScript frameworks do you regularly use?
+### What community-maintained or otherwise-popular PureScript _frontend_ frameworks do you regularly use?

 Type: select all that apply (optional)

 - `halogen`
 - `react-basic`
 - `react`
+- `concur`

+> **justification**
+> This will help us establish baselines for usage of react-basic vs halogen, etc.

+### What community-maintained or otherwise-popular PureScript _backend_ frameworks do you regularly use?

+Type: select all that apply (optional)

 - `httpure`
 - `payload`
 - `hyper`

 > **justification**
-> This will help us establish baselines for usage of react-basic vs halogen, etc.
+> This will help us establish baselines for usage of backend frameworks, etc.

+### What packages, if any, do you use from the FFI (ie react, vue, puppeteer etc)

+Type: free form (optional)

 ### Which platforms, operating systems or runtimes do you develop PureScript software for?